Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Proof of Proposition

-\section{Proof of Proposition 1}
+\section{Proof of Proposition~\ref{prop:qd-zero}}

-\begin{proof}{} We mainly adopt the strategy that given an optimal solution with $q_{d,i} > 0$, we can always construct an optimal solution with $q_{d,i}' = 0$ based on the solution given above.
+\begin{proof}{Proof of Proposition~\ref{prop:qd-zero}} We mainly adopt the strategy that given an optimal solution with $q_{d,i} > 0$, we can always construct an optimal solution with $q_{d,i}' = 0$ based on the solution given above.
 The proof follows from the following steps:

 \textbf{First, we eliminate $q_d$ in the original optimization problem to get a new optimization problem (P$'$) which better characterizes our target.} Fix a class $i$ with $\theta_i > 0$.
 From the second constraint in \eqref{eq:LP-original}, we have: